trholy/EikonDownloader/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
-You are free to share, adapt, and build upon the material, even for commercial purposes, as long as you provide appropriate credit.
-For more details, visit [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Attribution